allmaps/allmaps/packages/render/README.md

 During a `CanvasRenderer` or `IntArrayRenderer` render call, a map undergoes the following steps from Georeference Annotation to the canvas:

-* For each viewport pixel, from its viewport coordinates its projectedGeo coordinates is obtained and transformed to its corresponding resource coordinates, i.e. it's location in the IIIF image.
+* For each viewport pixel, from its viewport coordinates its projected geospatial coordinates are obtained and transformed to its corresponding resource coordinates, i.e. it's location in the IIIF image.
 * We find the tile on which this point is located, and express the resource coordinates in local tile coordinates.
 * We set the color of this pixel from the colors of the four tile pixels surrounding the tile point, through a bilinear interpolation.